Using Google Maps costs more than you think.

 That’s just a few.
 I could go on.

-I’ll bet even with those few examples, you are getting a sense for the broader market for “you are here” than you ever thought possible.
+I’ll bet even with those few examples, you are getting a sense of the broader market for “you are here” than you ever thought possible.
 Yes, you’re getting a “free” service, but you’re also trading away more than you bargained for.

 Even at this point, I can see an argument that goes like this: Well, this is aggregated data, right?
 If it’s aggregated with millions of other people (or at least dozens of others), picking me out of a crowd is difficult.
 I can still blend in, right?